pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 The enclosing **[block_save_as_pdf_pdfcrowd]** shortcode downloads the enclosed part of the page as PDF.

-The shortcodes can customize the button style and the conversion output by overriding the settings specified on the plugin Settings page.
+The shortcodes can customize the button style and conversion output by overriding the settings specified on the plugin Settings page.

 For example, to change the page size to Letter and create a red button use: